 You may have seen some raving reviews of a homemade fake snow recipe that is perfect for sensory bins.
 We too were duped by the white powdery scenes and happy smiles on kids’ faces!

 We grabbed our favorite bottle of conditioner and tried the most common fake snow recipe.

 It was a flop!
 Sure, it looked and even felt fantastic.
 Fake snow is perfect for sensory bins.
 But the smell of the conditioner permeated every corner of our home.
 It was sickening.

-So with that in mind, let’s talk about how to make snow at home that does not gag you from the strong odor of conditioner!
+So with that in mind, let’s talk about how to make snow at home with a secret ingredient that does not gag you from the strong odor of conditioner!

 Related post: List of Indoor Activities for Kids

 We had a blast playing indoors with snow!
 And the best part is that this “snow” was not cold!

 Fake Snow Recipe Supplies

 - 1/4 cup of unscented conditioner (per child)

 - Flat pan or plastic bin (with sides)